Back

 Key takeaways

-• The essential features of a video chat app include video & voice calls, text messaging, contact lists, and customizable user profiles.
+• The essential features of a video calling apps include voice & video calls, text messaging, contact lists, and customizable user profiles.

 • If you want to make a video chat app more convenient, consider adding screen sharing, digital whiteboards, and virtual noise cancellation.